okyeron/umbrellas/BUILD.md

 QTPy should go on the bottom (picture side) of the umbrellas bottom pcb (the small one) - so the USB jack is in line with the umbrellas pcb.
 Note - you only need to solder the "corner" pin positions plus the ground pin (those are marked A0, A6/TX, 5V, A7/RX, GND).

+If in doubt, just solder all the connections.

 Use the castellated pads or pin headers if you're more comfortable with those.

 ![<#QTPy position#>](<images/IMG_6183.jpg > "<#QTPy position#>")